rebeccabland3/project-2/README.md

 **Next Steps:**

 We could enhance our dashboard by also adding animal data.
 This would involve the same process as extracting the plant data and we would have to load a large number of JSON files into SQLite and utilize the lat and lon data to map by animal count per region.
+Another enhancement would be to drill down into the plants map further and show pictures of plant species native to each continent.